RealSleep/quizer/README.md

 ## Installation

-This project used the maven building tool. (if you want just to run program you can go to usage section) To build the project you need to install a maven in your local machine. (maven[https://maven.apache.org/download.cgi?Preferred=ftp://mirror.reverse.net/pub/apache/])
+This project used the maven building tool.
+To build the project you need to install a maven in your local machine. (maven[https://maven.apache.org/download.cgi?Preferred=ftp://mirror.reverse.net/pub/apache/])
 Run